JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 The format is:
 AmbientSoundDistance = distance

+To enable or disable the ambient sounds set the "AreStarshipAmbientEnabled" setting in "hook_engine_sound.cfg" or the "[hook_engine_sound]" section of "Hooks.ini".
+It is enabled by default.

 Others custom sounds can be replaced in "Wave\Sfx_Sounds.lst":
 - line 0 is player craft targeted sounds